Column filtering

 Initial filters

-You can define initial filter conditions and values in the grid configuration.
+You can define initial filter rules in the grid configuration.
 These filters are applied immediately when the grid is rendered.

 columns: [{